viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ---
-title: "Add an Audio Classification Service as a Modular Resource"
+title: "Add Audio Classification as a Modular Service"
-linkTitle: "Add an Audio Classification Service as a Modular Resource"
+linkTitle: "Add Audio Classification as a Modular Service"
 weight: 70
 type: "docs"
 description: "Add a custom MLModel modular-resource-based service which uses TensorFlow Lite to classify audio samples."